Dharmatala

-Dharmatala (archaic spelling Dhurrumtollah) is a neighbourhood of Central Kolkata, in Kolkata district in the Indian state of West Bengal.
+Dharmatala (archaic spelling Dharmotola) is a neighbourhood of Central Kolkata, in Kolkata district in the Indian state of West Bengal.
 Dharmatala Street has been renamed after Lenin as Lenin Sarani but the neighbourhood up to Wellington Square continues to be referred as Dharmatala.
 It is a busy commercial area that had come up with the growth of Calcutta during the British Raj and is thus one of the repositories of history in the city.

 Etymology

 Dharmatala means Holy Street.
 It is commonly held to derive its name from a large mosque which stood at the site of Cook and Company's livery stables.
 Some discern the name as a reference to dharma, one of the units of the Buddhist Trinity.
 There was a Buddhist temple at Janbazar, nearby.
 Tipu Sultan Mosque at the corner of Chowringhee Road and Dharmatala, was built in 1842, by Prince Gholam Mohammad, son of Tipu Sultan.
 Binoy Ghosh feels that the name Dharmatala is because of the preeminence of Dharmathakur in olden days.
 Haris and Doms, who are worshippers of Dharmathakur, predominated the area even in the memorable past.